maxshuty/maxshuty/README.md

 ![Hey there, I'm Max.
 I'm a Tinkerer, creator, and Dad joke teller.
 Accessibility matters.
 Checkout my work below...](https://github.com/maxshuty/maxshuty/blob/main/maxs-profile-animation.gif)

-A person who doesn't read
+A person who doesn't read is

 Software developer with full stack experience and a passion for creating **accessibile** UI's & a passion for frontend development using technologies like Vue/Vuex & React/Redux.